Data encryption and encryption keys

 Once data is transferred to Google Cloud to be stored, Google Cloud applies encryption at rest by default.
 To gain more control over how data is encrypted at rest, Google Cloud customers can use Cloud Key Management Service to generate, use, rotate, and destroy encryption keys according to their own policies.
 These keys are called customer-managed encryption keys (CMEK).

-Though Assured Workloads will deploy a CMEK project during workload environment creation, CMEK is not required to support FedRAMP Moderate compliance.
-Google's managed encryption keys provided by default are FIPS-140-2 compliant and are able to support FedRAMP Moderate Compliance.
+As an alternative to CMEK, Google-managed encryption keys, provided by default, are FIPS-140-2 compliant and are able to support FedRAMP Moderate compliance.
 Customers can delete the CMEK project and rely solely on Google-managed keys.
-We recommend, however, that you decide whether to use CMEK keys before you create your Assured Workloads environment, as deletion of existing in-use CMEK can result in inability to access or recover data.
+We recommend, however, that you decide whether to use CMEK keys before you create your Assured Workloads environment as deletion of existing in-use CMEK can result in inability to access or recover data.

 Customer-managed encryption keys (CMEK)